junxit/us-congress-bills-110/metadata.md

 - 2008-04-08 — Introduced in House
 - 2008-04-08 — Introduced in House
 - 2008-04-08 — Referred to the House Committee on Ways and Means.
+- 2008-04-09 — Committee Consideration and Mark-up Session Held.
+- 2008-04-09 — Ordered to be Reported (Amended) by the Yeas and Nays: 23 - 17.
+- 2008-04-14 — Placed on the Union Calendar, Calendar No. 362.
+- 2008-04-14 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+110-584, Part I.
+- 2008-04-14 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+110-584, Part I.
+- 2008-04-14 — Rules Committee Resolution H. Res.
+1102 Reported to House.
+Rule provides for consideration of H.R.
+5719 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+The amendment in the nature of a substitute recommended by the Committee on Ways and Means now printed in the bill shall be considered as adopted.
+- 2008-04-14 — Supplemental report filed by the Committee on Ways and Means, H. Rept.
+110-584, Part II.
+- 2008-04-14 — Supplemental report filed by the Committee on Ways and Means, H. Rept.
+110-584, Part II.